 Listen to live music from a wide array of genres at venues in Portland.
 You can listen to bluegrass at Laurelthirst Public House, punk rock at The Know, jazz at Jimmy Mak’s or R&B at Goodfoot.
 If you’re visiting in April, you can also enjoy Soul’d Out music festival shows at Wonder Ballroom, Mississippi Studios and other locations.

-Portland, OR is a hub of cinema, featuring film festivals almost every month of the year.
+Portland is a hub of cinema, featuring film festivals almost every month of the year.
 Premier events include the Portland International Film Festival in February, the Portland Women’s Film Festival in March, the Faux Film Festival in April, the Reel Music Film Festival in October and the Northwest Filmmakers’ Festival in November.

 You’ll never go hungry in Portland.
 With more than 600 food carts, Portland was declared the world’s best city for street food by CNN.
 Must-visit pods include Alder pod downtown, the Fifth Avenue Pod on the MAX Line, the Third Avenue Pod, the Portland State University Pod by South Park Blocks and the Mississippi Marketplace pod on North Mississippi Avenue.